-Our majors are designed to meet industry's evolving IT needs.
-You can focus on business technology and design and manage large and complex software systems critical for big corporations and government.
+Our information technology majors are designed to meet industry's evolving IT needs.
+You can focus your courses around business technology, learning to design and manage complex software systems critical for big corporations and government.
 You’ll be equipped to develop cloud-computing solutions or specialise in IT security.
 If your passion is media and entertainment you could learn to create exciting new games and 3D animations, devise new content delivery platforms or work for a digital media agency.
-Or, choose systems development and create apps and programs for just about any industry: manufacturing, healthcare, social enterprise, renewable energy, education.
+Or, study systems development and learn to create apps and programs for just about any industry: manufacturing, healthcare, social enterprise, renewable energy, education.

-Develop core skills in building software that uses complex databases and sophisticated web interfaces suitable for a whole range of applications – from the corporate office to the mobile phone.
+Develop core skills within information technology, such as building software that uses complex databases and sophisticated web interfaces suitable for a whole range of applications – from the corporate office to the mobile phone.
 You will study courses in:

 In the third year of your degree you can undertake a major industry-linked project spanning two courses across both first and second semester.